Andrew Aplin: Houston Astros

 The Houston Astros selected Aplin in the fifth round, with the 159th overall selection, of the 2012 MLB draft.
 He signed and made his professional debut for the Tri-City ValleyCats of the Class A-Short Season New York–Pennsylvania League.

 In 2013, Aplin played for the Lancaster JetHawks of the Class A-Advanced California League.
 Aplin began the 2014 season with the Corpus Christi Hooks of the Class AA Texas League.
 At the trade deadline, the Astros traded outfielder Austin Wates to the Miami Marlins, and promoted Aplin to the Class AAA Pacific Coast League to replace him.
 The Astros added him to their 40-man roster after the 2015 season.
 Playing for Fresno in the PCL in 2015, he batted .223/.300/.318 in 399 at bats.

 Seattle Mariners

-On May 24, 2017, the Astros traded Aplin to the Seattle Mariners for a player to be named later or cash considerations.
-He was designated for assignment on June 2, 2017.
-He elected free agency on November 2, 2018.
+On May 24, 2017, the Astros traded Aplin to the Seattle Mariners in exchange for a player to be named later or cash considerations.
+He was designated for assignment on June 2.

+Aplin split the 2018 season between the Double–A Arkansas Travelers and Triple–A Tacoma Rainiers.
+In 78 games split between the two affiliates, he accumulated a .247/.343/.369 batting line with five home runs and 36 RBI.
+Aplin elected free agency following the season on November 2, 2018.